Welcome to today's edition of the Rush 24-7 podcast.

 It's maddening to sit here and try to listen to Senator McCain and his cohorts establish some kind of moral equivalence here.

-Loud music, interrogating someone for prolonged period of time, limiting commissary privileges, even if it lessens the likelihood of preventing the next attack on Washington or U.S. servicemen in Kabul or Baghdad.
+Loud music, interrogating someone for a prolonged period of time, limiting commissary privileges, even if it lessens the likelihood of preventing the next attack on Washington or U.S. servicemen in Kabul or Baghdad.

-Um torture's already illegal.
+Torture's already illegal.

-Uh we're acting like the president wants to authorize and legalize torture.
+We're acting like the president wants to authorize and legalize torture.

-The New York Times today.
+The New York Times today, stampeding Congress.

-We'll find out in November how while the White House's Be Very Afraid campaign has been working with voters.
+We'll find out in November how, while the White House's Be Very Afraid campaign has been working with voters, hey, New York Times, check your polling data.

 You're about to be stunned and shocked and surprised.

-Lawmakers are rushing to pass a bill demanded by the president that would have minimal impact on anti-terrorist operations, but could cause profound damage to justice in the American way.
+Stampeded by the fear of looking weak on terrorism, lawmakers are rushing to pass a bill demanded by the president that would have minimal impact on anti-terrorist operations, but could cause profound damage to justice in the American way.

 This makes me want to puke.